 Kristen Liberty contributed a match-high 12 kills and three of her teammates had five or more successful attacks as the Tigers (12-4) rolled through their second Northwest Conference opponent in as many nights.

-Kailana Ritte-Camara (Soph., Molokai, Hawaii) and Shayli Coppock (Jr., Temecula, Calif.) paced the home team with six kills each as the Wildcats (7-6) dropped their fifth consecutive match after opening the year with seven wins in nine tries.
+Kailana Ritte-Camara (Jr., Molokai, Hawaii) and Shayli Coppock (Sr., Temecula, Calif) paced the home team with six kills each as the Wildcats (7-6) dropped their fifth consecutive match after opening the year with seven wins in nine tries.

 Perhaps looking to upset another ranked opponent like they did earlier in the season against Occidental, the Wildcats came to battle, hanging tough with 17th-ranked Tigers through the majority of the opening set.